-Lowcountry marsh golf at mainland prices, with a slope of 141 that keeps the design honest.
+Pin itLowcountry marsh golf at mainland prices, with a slope of 141 that keeps the design honest.

 The marsh defines the experience.
-Several holes run along or across tidal creeks, and the views across the salt grass and spartina are the same Lowcountry landscape that the resort courses charge three to five times as much to access.
+Several holes run along or across tidal creeks, and the views across the salt grass and spartina are the same Lowcountry landscape the resort courses charge three to five times as much to access.
 The difference is context, not quality.
 Old South does not have the resort infrastructure, the plantation gate, or the branded design name.
-It has golf through marshland at $55 to $100 per round, and for many visiting golfers, that is the better deal.
+It has golf through marshland at $55 to $100 per round, and for many visiting golfers that is the better deal.

-Booking is direct through the club's website or through GolfNow.
+Tee times are available through the booking link on this page.
 The course sits within 10 minutes of the Hilton Head bridge on the Bluffton side of US-278, which makes it easy to combine with Crescent Pointe or Hilton Head National on a mainland golf day.
+If your trip mixes a marquee island round at Harbour Town Golf Links with a value day on the mainland, Old South is the value round.

-Old South is the course that locals mention when asked where to play on a budget.
+Locals mention this course when asked where to play on a budget.
 That recommendation carries weight.
-The golfers who live here year-round have access to every course on the island, and many of them choose to play their regular rounds at Old South.
-The layout earns repeat visits through honest design and fair pricing, which is a combination that does not need a resort name to justify itself.
+Year-round residents have access to every course on the island, and many of them choose to play their regular rounds here.
+Honest design and fair pricing earn the repeat visits.

 A complete reconstruction of Hilton Head's first golf course, with water on nearly every hole and Spanish moss overhead.